 Sorry, I am not really calling you stupid.
 I know you are very intelligent!
 But, I find the K.I.S.S. method to be very effective in my life both professionally and personally.
 Instead of going all out and buying new Thanksgiving decor, save money by finding some DIY decoration tips online.
 It’s amazing what you can do with paper and scissors.
-You could even pay a visit to your local dollar store for simple items that will spruce up your home on a dime.
+You could even check to your online dollar store for simple items that will spruce up your home on a dime.
 Plus, your loved ones aren’t going to mind the lack of decor anyway.
 They care more about seeing you and hearing how your life is going.

 Make it a potluck